-The Society of American Archivists Foundation is the nation’s leading source of nonprofit funding dedicated solely to the interests of archives and archivists.
+The Society of American Archivists Foundation is the nation’s leading source of nonprofit funding dedicated to the interests of archives and archivists.
 Donations to the SAA Foundation, a 501(c)(3) organization, are tax deductible.

 Funds that support services to archivists and the archives profession: